Snoopie007/monstro-api/BOTS_USER_STORIES.md

 ### **User Story 3.1: Create Support Triggers** ⭐ P0
 **As a** location owner
 **I want to** create triggers that cause specific tool calls
-**So that** my support bot can handle specific customer situations automatically
+**So that** my support bot can handle specific member questions automatically

 **Acceptance Criteria:**
 - [ ] I can access triggers management in support bot dashboard
 - [ ] I can click "Add Trigger" and see creation form
 - [ ] I can enter trigger name and trigger phrases (keywords/intents)
-- [ ] I can select which tool call should execute when triggered
+- [ ] I can select which support tool call should execute when triggered:
+  - [ ] Get Member Status (for "membership status", "subscription info", etc.)
+  - [ ] Get Member Billing (for "billing info", "payment history", etc.)
+  - [ ] Get Bookable Sessions (for "available classes", "what can I book", etc.)
+  - [ ] Create Support Ticket (for "I need help", "report issue", etc.)
+  - [ ] Update Ticket Status (for "issue resolved", "problem fixed", etc.)
+  - [ ] Search Knowledge Base (for general facility questions)
+  - [ ] Escalate to Human (for complex issues)
 - [ ] I can add multiple example phrases that should activate this trigger
-- [ ] I can add requirements that must be met before trigger activates
 - [ ] I can save trigger and see it in my support bot's trigger list
 - [ ] Triggers are immediately available for testing

 **Technical Requirements:**
-- Trigger creation API stores trigger phrases and tool calls
+- Trigger creation API stores trigger phrases and member-focused tool calls
 - Form validation ensures required fields are filled
 - Triggers linked to specific support bot correctly
-- Tool call definitions available for selection
+- Member tool call definitions available for selection

 ### **User Story 3.2: Test Trigger Execution** ⭐ P0
 **As a** location owner